Dave Ostrander

-David Ostrander is a former American football coach and college administrator.
+David Ostrander is an American former football coach and college administrator.
 He served as the head football coach at Iowa Wesleyan College in Mount Pleasant, Iowa (1977), Loras College in Dubuque, Iowa (1978–1979), and Monmouth College in Monmouth, Illinois (1980–1983), compiling a career college football coaching record of 13–50–1.
 He most recently served as the vice president for advancement at Linfield College in McMinnville, Oregon.

 A native of Buffalo Center, Iowa, Ostrander played college football at Coe College in Cedar Rapids, Iowa.
 He was an assistant football coach at Iowa Wesleyan for two years before being named head coach in January 1977.